lazuee/typescript-template/README.md

-## typescript-template
+## npm-package-template

-> A Typescript template that can be used to publish a hybrid ESM/CJS NPM package.
+> A hybrid ESM/CJS NPM package template.

 ### Contributing to the project 💻

-If you want to contribute to the project, please open an issue or pull request.
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/fooBar`)
+3. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Push to the branch (`git push origin feature/fooBar`)
+5. Create a new Pull Request

 ### Star the project 🌟

-If you like the project, please leave a star on the [GitHub repository](https://github.com/lazuee/typescript-template).
+If you like the project, please leave a star on the [GitHub repository](https://github.com/lazuee/npm-package-template).

 ### License 🔑

-This program is licensed under the MIT License.
-See the LICENSE file in the root of the project or https://opensource.org/licenses/MIT for more info.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 Copyright © `2022` `lazuee`